 Research & Development Strategy

-At Proveca we develop and license medicines for children with a core focus on treatments for cerebral palsy, epilepsy and heart failure.
-We have also collaborated with the European Medicine Agency’s Paediatric Committee to gain a Paediatric-Use Marketing Authorisation (PUMA) for the symptomatic treatment of severe sialorrhoea (chronic drooling) in children and teenagers with chronic neurological disorders.
+At Proveca we develop and license medicines for children with a core focus on treatments within cerebral palsy, epilepsy and heart failure.
+We have also collaborated with the European Medicine Agency’s Paediatric Committee to gain a Paediatric-Use Marketing Authorisation (PUMA) for the symptomatic treatment of severe sialorrhoea (chronic drooling) in children and adolescents aged 3 years and older with chronic neurological disorders.

-Currently, over half of the medicines children take are in the wrong format and/or are not licensed for their use.
+Currently, over half of the medicines children take are in the wrong format and/or are not licensed for use in children.
 What do we mean by wrong format and not licensed?

 - Wrong Format: this means that the drug given is not designed to be taken by children.
 This can result in issues with administration of the medicine and poor compliance.
-There might also be excipients (additives) in the medicine which could be harmful to children.
-Examples of administering the wrong format to children include using medicines which contain alcohol or using adult tablets which need to be crushed.
+There may also be excipients (additives) in the medicine which could be harmful to children.
+Examples of administering a medicine in the wrong format to children includes using medicines containing alcohol, or using adult tablets which need to be crushed, risking inconsistent dosing and under or over dosing.

-- Not Licensed: this means that there may not be any clinical data to support the use of a product in children and the product has not been approved for such use.
+- Not Licensed: this means that there may not be any clinical data to support the use of a product in children and as such, the product has not been approved for use in children.
 Many children using unlicensed medicines have chronic conditions which require long term drug treatment.

 To find out more about excipients, the EuPfi (European Paediatric Formulation Initiative) provides a database (called STEP) for health care practitioners, where they can look up information for different excipients.